BigDigits multiple-precision arithmetic source code

 The original requirement to avoid allocating memory was not practical, though.
 Even worse, having a fixed maximum size constant hidden away in the include file was a cause of problems for some users.
 So we've added dynamic memory allocation for those "mp" functions that needed temporary variables of varying length, and then for the "bd" functions we added full internal memory handling.
 We've tested these functions in a variety of situations for memory leakage.
 Provided you use the bdFree() before you exit, there should be no memory leaks.

 The one experiment that did produce a significant increase in speed was to use Assembler for the frequently-called single-digit multiply and divide functions.
 This resulted in up to a 40% speed improvement in tests.
 The original ANSI C version is still the default.
+In version 2.2 you can alternatively use the USE_64WITH32 preprocessor macro to make use of 64-bit types like long long if available.

 We used Knuth Vol 2 [KNUTH] and Menezes [MENEZES] as the primary references plus the other documents noted in the references.
 All functions in BigDigits were derived from first principles using the algorithms described in the primary references.
 We are advised that this code complies with the definition of an original work for the purposes of copyright.